Get export ready

 Does your country have a preferential agreement with the EU?

 The EU has trade agreements in place with countries and regions around the world.
 These trade agreements can benefit you as an exporter in various ways.
-To find out more about the EU's trade agreement click here.

 Most trade agreements are preferential, between the EU and other countries, which means that certain products, from the exporting countries, are granted preferential access to the EU market.
 This is done by reducing or removing tariffs.